Z-kk-0/zkkodb/README.md

 ---

 ### CRUD Operations

 - All operations are parsed from JSON commands
-- Supported operations:
+- Supported commands:
   - `create_table`
   - `insert`
   - `select`
   - `update`
   - `delete`
+  - `create_user` / `authenticate`
-- Each command is parsed and validated against the schema before being executed
+- Each command is parsed and validated against the corresponding schema

 ---

 ### Referential Integrity

-- Foreign key references are declared in the schema:
+- Foreign key references can be defined in the schema:
   ```json
   {
     "user_id": {